tmdc-io/prometheus/docs/querying/functions.md

 ## `histogram_count()` and `histogram_sum()`

-_Both functions only act on native histograms, which are an experimental feature.
-The behavior of these functions may change in future versions of Prometheus, including their removal from PromQL._

-`histogram_count(v instant-vector)` returns the count of observations stored in a native histogram.
-Samples that are not native histograms are ignored and do not show up in the returned vector.
+`histogram_count(v instant-vector)` returns the count of observations stored in each histogram sample in `v`.
+Float samples are ignored and do not show up in the returned vector.

-Similarly, `histogram_sum(v instant-vector)` returns the sum of observations stored in a native histogram.
+Similarly, `histogram_sum(v instant-vector)` returns the sum of observations stored in each histogram sample.

-Use `histogram_count` in the following way to calculate a rate of observations (in this case corresponding to “requests per second”) from a native histogram:
+Use `histogram_count` in the following way to calculate a rate of observations (in this case corresponding to “requests per second”) from a series of histogram samples:

     histogram_count(rate(http_request_duration_seconds[10m]))

 ## `histogram_fraction()`

-_This function only acts on native histograms, which are an experimental feature.
-The behavior of this function may change in future versions of Prometheus, including its removal from PromQL._

-For a native histogram, `histogram_fraction(lower scalar, upper scalar, v instant-vector)` returns the estimated fraction of observations between the provided lower and upper values.
-Samples that are not native histograms are ignored and do not show up in the returned vector.
+`histogram_fraction(lower scalar, upper scalar, v instant-vector)` returns the estimated fraction of observations between the provided lower and upper values for each histogram sample in `v`.
+Float samples are ignored and do not show up in the returned vector.

 For example, the following expression calculates the fraction of HTTP requests over the last hour that took 200ms or less: